rrcobb/rrcobb.github.io/README.md

-A home page for Rob Cobb
+A Repo For Rob Cobb

-This repo is for managing my github.io user pages - I'm trying to figure out how those work!
+This is where my things live!

+Right now, it's mostly the code for a couple tutorials.
+Check out the other repos for other projects I have worked on - some of them are incomplete, but that's okay!